willy-wagtail/windfarm/README.md

 - Last layer, we have the /services/ui layer, which adapts the app-wide services to exactly what the UI needs.
     - These are injected into the "smart" components - e.g. the CapacityFactorComponent.
 Generally I have one service per "smart" component, but depends.
-    - UI components are lazy loaded, so these are tree-shakeable with the providedIn method of declaring the service.
+    - UI components are lazy loaded, and services are tree-shakeable with the providedIn method of declaring the service.

 ### View